-The project aims to expand the existing, limited body of knowledge on IP crime as it affects the audio-visual sector, through a focused study of the criminal business models involved in online piracy.
-Specifically, the project aims to explore the volume of illicit financial flows generated, the connection between these proceeds of crime and other types of crime, the nature of the criminal business models facilitating illicit financial flows in this area, and the role of intermediaries in the disruption of these illicit financial flows.
+The project aimed to expand the existing, limited body of knowledge on IP crime as it affects the audio-visual sector, through a focused study of the criminal business models involved in online piracy.
+Specifically, the project aimed to explore the volume of illicit financial flows generated, the connection between these proceeds of crime and other types of crime, the nature of the criminal business models facilitating illicit financial flows in this area, and the role of intermediaries in the disruption of these illicit financial flows.

 Based on 77 semi-structured interviews and primary data analysis, the project outlines current trends in audio-visual piracy and maps the criminal actors involved – from individual offenders to transnational organised criminal networks running illegal IPTV subscription services.
-It explores four key revenue streams linked to piracy: advertising, direct payment, malware and fraud, and cryptomining.
-It then analyses the challenges and opportunities to frustrate criminals’ attempts at monetising these activities, examining ongoing and potential financial interventions in the UK and abroad.
+It explored four key revenue streams linked to piracy: advertising, direct payment, malware and fraud, and cryptomining.
+It then analysed the challenges and opportunities to frustrate criminals’ attempts at monetising these activities, examining ongoing and potential financial interventions in the UK and abroad.

 Access the key publication produced as part of this project.

 Access the key figures and infographics from the Taking the Profit Out of Intellectual Property Crime report

 The work informed the UK Intellectual Property Office’s new IP Enforcement Strategy (2021).
 The project’s findings and recommendations were presented to the All-Party Parliamentary Group on Intellectual Property and Research Experts Advisory Group in March 2020.